MillenniumDB/wukong-engine/docs/development.md

 The project uses a variant of the **Git Flow** branching model to manage development and releases.
 This helps maintain a clean and organized codebase, allowing for parallel development of features, bug fixes, and stable releases.

-> 🤝 For information about the general contribution guidelines, refer to our [Contribution Guide](../.github/CONTRIBUTING.md).
+> 🤝 For more information about the general contribution guidelines, refer to our [Contribution Guide](../.github/CONTRIBUTING.md).

 ### Core Branches

 The project has two core branches that serve as the foundation for development:

-- `main`: Stable branch containing production-ready code.
-Each release is tagged here.
+- `main`: Stable branch containing production code ready for deployment.
+Each release/patch is tagged here.
 - `develop`: Active development branch where all feature branches are merged.
 It reflects the latest development state.

 > 🚫 Do not commit directly to `main` or `develop`.

 ### Supporting Branches

-Supporting branches are created and used for specific purposes, after which they are merged back into their respective base branches and then removed.
+Supporting branches are created and used for specific purposes, and can be categorized into three main types, as described below.

-#### Development Branches
+#### Topic Branches

 Used for general development of new features, bug fixes, or other changes.